maliahavlicek/ms4_challenger/README.md

 ### Custom Validation
 1. Set up a virtual environment via this command in the terminal session:
    - Emails and user names are unique to the account.
-   - Users must be 13 years or older.
+   - Users must be 10 years or older to set up profile
 1. Challenges
    - Challenge end dates must be in the future for creation and updates
    - Creation and Updates check current service level of user for submission types and features